hyperledger/fabric/docs/source/developapps/application.md

 any of this -- it just issues `submitTransaction` and the SDK takes care of it all!

+Note that the `submitTransaction` API includes a process for listening for transaction commits.
+Listening for commits is required because without it, you will not know whether your transaction has successfully been orderered, validated, and committed to the ledger.

 Let's now turn our attention to how the application handles the response!

 ## Process response